lasiru1/Discrete_Structures/Assignment 7.md

 => n² is an even by the definition of even integers, this is a contradiction, n² is supposed to be odd, the original assumption is false,
-=> if n² is odd, then n must be odd as wel.
+=> if n² is odd, then n must be odd as well.
 ```

 End Assignment 7